-Health insurance for travel and accommodation costs
+Health insurance for travel and accommodation expenses

 When you’re suffering from an illness or injury, sometimes it’s not possible to access the medical treatment you need close to home – especially if you live in a remote area.
 If this is the case, you may need to travel to the nearest city or regional centre where the treatment you need is available.
 However, this can be an expensive exercise, as travel and accommodation costs can quickly add up.